 Once we've got our head around it, it's been great because we can experiment and see what things we're doing in the room, what difference they are making to our monitoring before we even introduce optimization or anything like that.

 For us, it could change from day to day, and those things have to be changed on the fly, sometimes we don't know how many people might turn up to a mix review.
-So it's really simple, we can just change that in a second to make the experience of listening much better for everybody.
+So, it's really simple, we can just change that in a second to make the experience of listening much better for everybody.

 Is Trinnov a good investment for beginners ?

 The Trinnov of is one of your most valuable players.
 It sits quietly you can't even see it, it's in our machine room and it couldn't be more integral and important to how we see and perceive what we do as Mix Engineers.
-Just the confidence of knowing that what you're hearing is is going to translate to what your clients hear is pretty important.
+Just the confidence of knowing that what you're hearing is going to translate to what your clients hear is pretty essential.
 Whilst you're trying to build a reputation, you really want to get as many scores on the board that are hitting the mark.

-We've all had to invest in things over the years and I guess that's something that will stay with you.
-You can change your monitors, you can change your room but your Trinnov is always going to be useful.
+We've all had to invest in things over the years, and I guess that's something that will stay with you.
+You can change your monitors, you can change your room, but your Trinnov is always going to be useful.
 It could be transformative in what you're doing and perhaps your career.